-10 Fresh Mac Apps With Beautiful Interfaces (and What We Can Learn From Them)
+10 Fresh Mac Apps With Beautiful Interfaces (And What We Can Learn From Them)

 Interface design is a valuable skill to possess.
 Every decision you make, be it something as major as a color scheme or as minor as a stroke width, can potentially have a huge impact on whether or not people decide to use the application, website, etc. We designers know this better than anyone because we tend to be interface snobs, meaning we flat out refuse to use an app with poor design, even if the functionality is stellar.